oz/osdb/README.md

 }
 ```

-Then simply feed that to `HasSubtitles`, and you'll be done.
+Then simply feed that to `HasSubtitles`, and you will be done.

 ```go
 found, err := c.HasSubtitles(subs)